m-abdelwahab/build-smarter-chatbots-workshop/README.md

 We'll use the [Mistral 7B model](https://docs.mistral.ai/getting-started/models/#overview) via Mistral's API for this workshop.

-## Exercise #1 - Adding AI capabilities to the chatbot
+## Exercise #1 - Add AI capabilities to your chatbot

 Let's make the chatbot functional by implementing the API endpoint.